LibCrowds/libcrowds-frontend-settings/about.md

 The data you help transcribe will be available from [data.bl.uk](http://data.bl.uk/).
-Key information from individual playbills will be uploaded to the Library's 'Explore' catalogue to permanently enhance the way these Playbills can be found and reviewed.
+Key information from individual playbills will be uploaded to the Library's 'Explore' catalogue to permanently enhance the way these playbills can be found and reviewed.
 Immerse yourself in the popular entertainment of the past while contributing to future research - get started today!